HISTORY OF FUROSHIKI

 In this era, koromo-tsutsumi (kimono wrapping) became a practice among the women of the imperial court.
 Clothes belonging to the aristocracy were wrapped in furoshiki for carrying when travelling.

-Furoshiki for Samurai:
+Furoshiki for the Samurai

 The word furoshiki began to be used for wrapping cloths during the 14-16th century.
 Furo (bath) refers to the steam bath to which the daimyo (feudal lords) were invited by the shogun Ashikaga Yoshimitsu.
 (The grounds of Ashikaga Yoshimitsu’s 14th century retirement villa include Kyoto’s dazzling Golden Pavilion).
 Each invited lord wrapped his kimono in a cloth that featured his family crest, as a means of identification.
 After the bath, the lord would relax on the cloth: shiki means ‘spread’, and so furoshiki originally refers to the cloth that was used to wrap kimono and also lay on after the bath.

-Furoshiki for Everyone:
+Furoshiki for Everyone

 During the 17-19th century, the practice of using furoshiki to wrap clothes at public bath houses became widespread.
 Finally, furoshiki were adopted by tradespeople and travellers, to wrap and protect all manner of items.
 It is fascinating to study 19th and early 20th century woodblock prints, as many depict scenes of furoshiki being used in daily life, or tradesmen and travellers carrying furoshiki bundles.